5 Ways to get the sales job you want

 But it cost one of my candidates the shot at a President role for a new division.
 Ouch!

-I think my candidate was and wanted to appear busy, so he took several hours and sometimes up to a day to get back to us almost every single time we reached out to him.
+The candidate wanted to appear busy, so he took several hours and sometimes up to a day to get back to us every time we reached out to him.
 This started to delay his movement through the interview process.